cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 3. The group MUST be of prime-order, and all deserialization functions MUST output elements that belong to their respective sets of Elements or Scalars, or failure when deserialization fails.
+4. The canonical signature encoding details are clearly specified.

 # Security Considerations {#sec-considerations}